Alberico da Barbiano: Biography

 Alberico gained his first military experience in the compagnia of the English captain John Hawkwood, taking part in the famous slaughter at Faenza and the "Cesena Bloodbath" in the 1370s.
 Allegedly touched by these excesses, Alberico left the foreign compagnia, deciding to form a military corps constituted only by Italian mercenaries.

-Barbiano's Compagnia di San Giorgio ("St. George Company") renovated the military style of the mercenary companies of the period, with sharply improved cavalry armor and tactics, and with a strong attention paid to the training aspect.
+Barbiano's Compagnia di San Giorgio ("St. George Company") renovated the military style of the mercenary companies of the period, with sharply improved cavalry armour and tactics, and with strong attention paid to the training aspect.
 Famous condottieri like Facino Cane, Jacopo dal Verme, Braccio da Montone and Muzio Attendolo began their military career in the St. George Company.
 Starting with 200 men, Alberico could soon boast 4,000 soldiers under his command, prompting a quick decline of the foreign companies that had dominated the Italian grounds till that moment.

 The first condotta ("contract") for Alberico's force was in 1378, at the service of Barnabò Visconti of Milan, against the Scaliger and the Carraresi.
 The following year Alberico was called by Pope Urban VI to fight against Antipope Clement VII, the slaughterer at Cesena.
 The latter's infamous Breton troops were crushed in the neighbourhood of Rome on 29 June 1379, after five hours of battles.

 Alberico was later involved in the war for the Crown of Naples between Queen Joan I (and her husband Otto of Brunswick) and Charles of Durazzo, backed by Urban VI.
 On 18 June 1381, Alberico defeated Otto and subsequently besieged Joan in the Castel Nuovo of Naples.
 After the Queen was captured and imprisoned in the Abruzzi, Barbiano was named gran conestabile ("chief of staff") by the new king Charles III, and in his new role he had to face Louis I of Anjou, Joan's heir, who had arrived in Italy with an army of 40,000 men.
 Alberico managed to protect Forlì and Cesena.
 However, Louis defeated Charles III at Campobasso and was declared king of Naples.

 Louis eventually died after a pestilence, while Urban VI changed sides declaring Alberico, who was besieging him in Nocera, to be an enemy of the church.
 Charles was assassinated on 24 February 1386, but Barbiano declared his loyalty to the latter's son Ladislaus.
 The latter had to face a new French invasion, this time led by Louis II.
 Alberico for the first time in his career was defeated, at Ascoli Piceno, in 1392.
 Gian Galeazzo Visconti paid 3,000 florins for his freedom, engaging him for the war against Florence, Bologna and Mantua.
-During this campaign his brother, Giovanni, was captured and beheaded by the enemy condottiero Astorre I Manfredi.

-Alberico, eager for vengeance, won a series of battles in 1397 and was ready for the final siege of Mantua.
+Alberico won a series of battles in 1397 and was ready for the final siege of Mantua.
 However, a treaty of peace signed by Visconti with Francesco I of Gonzaga stopped him.